Warning: The poem contains profanity and graphic descriptions of violence and may not be suitable for all readers.

 Enjambment

-Lorde utilizes enjambment – the continuation of a sentence or phrase from one line to the next – to create a sense of urgency and momentum.
-This technique mimics the flow of thought and emotion, drawing the reader deeper into the poem’s narrative.
-For example, the opening lines demonstrate this technique, allowing the idea to build over multiple lines.
+Lorde utilizes enjambment, the continuation of a sentence or phrase from one line to the next without a pause, to create a sense of urgency and momentum.
+This technique mimics the natural flow of thought and intense emotion, drawing the reader deeper into the poem’s raw narrative.
+For example, the opening lines demonstrate this technique, allowing the idea of the difference between poetry and rhetoric to build over multiple lines, creating a powerful, uninterrupted statement.

 Structure and Form

-The poem’s free verse form reflects the raw and unconstrained nature of the speaker’s emotions.
-The lack of a traditional rhyme scheme or meter creates a sense of immediacy and authenticity.
-The fragmented structure of certain stanzas mirrors the fragmented nature of trauma and the struggle to make sense of overwhelming pain.
+The poem’s free verse form reflects the raw and unconstrained nature of the speaker’s emotions and the chaotic reality it describes.
+The absence of a traditional rhyme scheme or meter creates a sense of immediacy and authenticity, allowing the powerful message to emerge without artificial constraints.
+The fragmented structure of certain stanzas mirrors the fragmented nature of trauma and the struggle to make sense of overwhelming pain, inviting the reader to experience the disorienting impact of injustice.